 Although some people advocate taking enormous amounts of Vitamin C per day for longevity, staving off a cold, etc… Please use with caution, as use of more than 1000mg per day can affect muscle coordination (in your throat, especially.)
 The gist of the matter is that it affects the firing of the nerves if you take more than 1000mg per day – so muscle coordination is not at its optimal if you have taken more than 1000mg.
 If you’re going to use more than 1000mg per day, you should not do it on a day you are performing.
 If you’re on a day off and feel a cold coming on, be my guest to tank up on Vitamin C. Beware that it can have gastric repercussions, as well.
 If you get diarrhea, then you have taken too much ascorbic acid.
 I advise Zinc lozenges, as well, as these seem to have a big effect on getting rid of colds more quickly.
 Never take Zinc or vitamin C on an empty stomach.
 They can upset your stomach and make you feel nauseous by themselves.
 Beware of the ZINC FARTS, too – they can be especially lethal. :-)

-Rachel Cobb’s Acid Reflux Page, GERD (Gastro-entestinal-reflux-disease), hiatial hernia and the reflux–allergy connection
+Acid Reflux, GERD (Gastro-entestinal-reflux-disease), hiatial hernia and the reflux–allergy connection

-Most professional singers I know have had problems with Rachel Cobb’s Acid Reflux Page or allergies.
+Most professional singers I know have had problems with Acid Reflux or allergies.
 Read on for the connection between the two and what to do about it.

 It tends to be exacerbated by hot, spicy, or greasy food, and can more easily travel upwards over vocal cords if one is lying down. (duh!)
 So having as little acid in your stomach as possible is helpful before lying down.
 Keeping your upper body elevated while sleeping can also help.